-Reporting your passive activities may require more than one form or schedule.
+More than one form or schedule may be required for reporting your passive activities.
 The actual number of forms depends on the number and types of activities you must report.
 Some forms and schedules that may be required are:

-- Schedule C (Form 1040), Profit or Loss From Business, - Schedule D (Form 1040), Capital Gains and Losses. - Schedule E (Form 1040), Supplemental Income and Loss, - Schedule F (Form 1040), Profit or Loss From Farming, - Form 4797, Sales of Business Property, - Form 6252, Installment Sale Income,

-- Form 8582, Passive Activity Loss Limitations, and - Form 8582-CR, Passive Activity Credit Limitations.
+- Schedule C (Form 1040), Profit or Loss From Business, - Schedule D (Form 1040), Capital Gains and Losses, - Schedule E (Form 1040), Supplemental Income and Loss, - Schedule F (Form 1040), Profit or Loss From Farming, - Form 4797, Sales of Business Property, - Form 6252, Installment Sale Income, - Form 8582, Passive Activity Loss Limitations, and - Form 8582-CR, Passive Activity Credit Limitations.